 Founded in 1495, the University of Aberdeen is the fifth-oldest university in the UK, and combines ancient tradition with the best in modern teaching and study facilities.
-The University has a student population of around 16,000 and a large international community of students drawn from 120 different countries.
-Ranked in the top 130 universities in the world, the University has an excellent reputation for teaching quality and research and has had, over the years have contributed to the work of five separate Nobel Prize winners.
+The University has a student population of around 15,000 and a large international community of students drawn from over 120 different countries.
+Ranked in the top 1% of universities in the world, we offer students the chance to benefit from our teaching quality and research facilities, which over the years have contributed to the work of five separate Nobel Prize winners.
 Our strong track record in welcoming international students was recently demonstrated within the most widely viewed international league table of world-leading universities, the QS World University Rankings, which saw the University rise 11 places this year alone in the world rankings, placing us as 137th in the world, 24th in the UK and 4th in Scotland.

 How to apply

 All applications to postgraduate study should be made directly to the University – click here for more information.

 You will need to ensure that you meet the English Language requirements – click here for more information.

 If you don’t quite meet the necessary language requirements, the Language Centre offer a number of different course options which will help you achieve the required English Language standard before beginning your degree programme – click here for more information.

 A number of scholarships are available at the University.
 Click here for information on internal and external funding.
 For up-to-date details on tuition fees and costs of living, click here.

 It is essential you are aware of the visa requirements to study in the UK, and plan your application in advance. – click here for more information.

 If you want to find out more about postgraduate study at the University of Aberdeen, learn about our flexible study options, how to boost your career prospects or even how to change direction with a postgraduate qualification, come along to our next Postgraduate Open Day.
 The 2014 Postgraduate Open Day takes place on the 1st of November at the King’s College Campus from 12pm until 3pm.